8 Best Breadmakers in Australia (2025)

 #2 - 13-Hour Programmable Timer

-Yes, you can preset the bread maker to bake while you are sleeping or away from the house.
+Yes, you can preset the bread maker to bake while sleeping or away from the house.
 It features a 13-hour programmable timer that gives you the luxury of a bread aroma welcome.

 You can save time on the bread-making process with this timer.
 This is in addition to its 60-minute keep-warm function, which keeps your bread fresh after preparation for an extra hour.